+Number of Number of

+Series A Series B

+Number Preferred Preferred

-Underwriter Number of Shares Number of Series A Preferred Shares
+Underwriter of Shares Shares Shares

-A.G.P./Alliance Global Partners
+A.G.P./Alliance Global Partners 4,350,000 6,300 5,785

-Total
+Total 4,350,000 6,300 5,785

-The underwriting agreement will provide that the obligations of the Underwriter to purchase the Shares and Series A Preferred Shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
-The Underwriter is obligated to purchase all of the Shares (other than those covered by the Underwriter's over-allotment option to purchase additional Shares (described below) if it purchases any of the Shares and all of the Series A Preferred Shares, if it purchases any of the Series A Preferred Shares.
+The Underwriting Agreement provides that the obligations of the Underwriter to purchase the Shares, the Series A Preferred Shares and the Series B Preferred Shares included in this offering are subject to approval of legal matters by counsel and to other conditions.
+The Underwriter is obligated to purchase all of the Shares (other than those covered by the Underwriter's over-allotment option to purchase additional shares of common stock (described below)) if it purchases any of the Shares, the Series A Preferred Shares, and the Series B Preferred Shares.

-Shares sold by the Underwriter to the public will initially be offered at the initial public offering price per Share of \$.
-Series A Preferred Shares sold by the Underwriter to the public will initially be offered at the initial public offering price per Series A Preferred Share of \$.
-Any Shares or Series A Preferred Shares sold by the Underwriter to securities dealers may be sold at a discount from the initial public offering price not to exceed \$ per Share and \$ per Series A Preferred Share.
-If all the Shares and Series A Preferred Shares are not sold at their respective initial offering prices, the Underwriter may change the offering prices and the other selling terms in agreement with the Company.
+Shares sold by the Underwriter to the public will initially be offered at the initial public offering price per Share of \$0.90.
+The Series A Preferred Shares sold by the Underwriter to the public will initially be offered at an initial public offering price per Series A Preferred Share of \$1,000.
+The Series B Preferred Shares sold by the Underwriter to the public will initially be offered at an initial public offering price per Series B Preferred Shares of \$1,000.
+Any Shares, Series A Preferred Shares or Series B Preferred Shares sold by the Underwriter to securities dealers may be sold at a discount from the initial public offering price not to exceed \$0.630 per Share, \$70.00 per Series A Preferred Share and \$70.00 per Series B Preferred Share, respectively.
+If all the Shares, Series A Preferred Shares and Series B Preferred Shares are not sold at their respective initial offering prices, the Underwriter may change the offering prices and the other selling terms in agreement with the Company.